mozilla/explainers/dom-localization.md

 which is not the case when they are e.g. embedded in a JSON document, and it enables the systematic representation of comments and metadata that is essential for translation work.

+Work on _message resources_ is currently being incubated at the W3C i18n WG,
-Early work on a potential _message resource_ file format provides a [strawman proposal](https://github.com/eemeli/message-resource-wg) of what such a format could look like, along with more detailed discussion of why existing file formats are not sufficient.
+with a [strawman proposal](https://github.com/w3c/i18n-discuss/blob/gh-pages/explainers/message-resources.md) of what such a format could look like, along with more detailed discussion of why existing file formats are not sufficient.

 ## Examples and Sample Code